← Previous · All Episodes · Next →

 Matt Heywood:

 So that was the 2 year program over there.
 And then once I completed that program, I did the bridge to UVic.
-So I ended up starting my UVic journey in my 3rd year of mechanical engineering.
+So I ended up starting my UVic journey in my third year of mechanical engineering.

 Katy DeCoste: